 Infringement fees are imposed by legislation in other regulatory systems for low-level offending.
 The Summary Proceedings Act 1957 then sets out the process if a fee is unpaid.

 This system encompasses the Ministry’s work overseeing the offence and penalty regimes set out in legislation and regulatory systems administered by other agencies, for example, traffic offences (Ministry of Transport) and biosecurity offences (Ministry for Primary Industries).

-The Ministry vets all proposals to create new criminal offences or penalties or alter existing ones to ensure that such provisions are consistent with the rule of law.
-This includes ensuring that proposed offences and penalties are a rational and proportionate approach to punishment and deterrence of the offending behaviour, providing appropriate procedural safeguards, and that they are consistent across the statute book.
+The Ministry vets all proposals to create new criminal offences or penalties, or alter existing ones, to ensure that such provisions are consistent with the rule of law.
+This includes ensuring that proposed offences and penalties are a rational and proportionate approach to holding people to account for, and deterring people from, the offending behaviour, providing appropriate procedural safeguards, and that they are consistent across all legislation.

-We also monitor how changes in offences and penalties in regulatory systems administered by other agencies might impact the criminal justice system as a whole – for example, in volume of cases coming before the courts, and the links between offending behaviour and its broader drivers.
+The Ministry also monitors how changes in offences and penalties and regulatory systems administered by other agencies might impact on the criminal justice system as a whole; for example, in the volume of cases coming before the courts, and the links between offending behaviour and its broader drivers.

 Further information on offences or penalties can be found on the Legislation Design and Advisory Committee’s website at: